beel-platform/beel-platform/blue/README.md

 ## Troubleshooting
 * Permissions on docker's daemon socket file.
-Usually adding the unprivileged user to the `docker` group should fix this issue, however, if that doesn't works and you're running __blue__ in a local machine, you can cheat a bit by changing the mode to `666` and allow all users to write.
+Usually adding the unprivileged user to the `docker` group should fix this issue.
+However, if that doesn't work and you're running __blue__ in a local machine, you can cheat a bit by changing the mode to `666` and allow all users to write.
 It is not a best practice, but for a local environment it solves the problem.